113ll3/Ibmclouddocscli/reference/ibmcloud/cli_acct_org_role.md

 ## ibmcloud account space-role-set
 {: #ibmcloud_account_space_role_set}

 Assign a space role to a user.
-This operation can be performed only by a space manager.
+This operation can only be run by a space manager.
 ```
 ibmcloud account space-role-set USER_NAME ORG_NAME SPACE_NAME SPACE_ROLE
 ```